Estuary

 While the two platforms serve opposite ends of the spectrum of use cases for tabular data, companies need data to be united around a single source of truth.
 By creating a pipeline from Google Sheets to PostgreSQL, you ensure that all users and departments are able to update the global system of record.

-2 Main Benefits Of Integrating Google Sheets And PostgreSQL
+Benefits of Integrating Google Sheets and PostgreSQL

 Integrating Google Sheets with a PostgreSQL server helps you solve two main problems:

-Data Sync
+1. Data Sync

 You might want to continuously back up Google Spreadsheets to Postgres.
 This allows the team that owns an important dataset to maintain it in a familiar tool.
 Changes made in Google Sheets are immediately reflected in the Postgres table.